Special Relativity -- Applications to astronomy and the accelerator physics

-The main difference between the Lorentz coordinatization and the absolute time coordinatization is that the transformation laws connecting coordinates and times between relatively moving systems are different.
-It is impossible to agree with the textbook statement that there is reduction of $t'= \gamma(t - vx/c^2)$ to Galilean relation $t' = t$ in the non-relativistic limit.
-This would mean that in the non-relativistic limit infinitesimal Lorentz transformations are identical to infinitesimal Galilean transformations.
-This statement is absurd conclusion from a mathematical standpoint.
-The essence of Lorentz (or Galilean) transformations consists in their infinitesimal form: relativistic kinematics effects cannot be found by the mathematical procedure of iterating the infinitesimal Galilean transformations.
+The fundamental distinction between Lorentz coordinatization and absolute-time coordinatization lies in the transformation laws relating space and time between relatively moving systems.
+It is therefore incorrect to claim, as is often done, that the expression $t'= \gamma(t - vx/c^2)$ reduces to the Galilean relation $t' = t$ in the non-relativistic limit.
+Such a claim would imply that infinitesimal Lorentz transformations coincide with infinitesimal Galilean transformations, which they do not.
+The essence of Lorentz (and Galilean) transformations is already contained in their infinitesimal form, and genuinely relativistic kinematic effects cannot be generated by iterating infinitesimal Galilean transformations alone.